Benjamin Mascolo

 Benjamin Mascolo (born 20 June 1993), known professionally as Benji or B3N, is an Italian singer and actor.

 Career

 Mascolo met Federico Rossi online and, together with him, formed the pop duo Benji & Fede in 2010.
 After the initial years, the duo was signed by the major label Warner and released four albums between 2015 and 2019, all of which reached the top of the Italian charts.
 The duo released several successful singles, including the 2019 summer hit "Dove e quando".
 In 2020, the duo announced their breakup, after which both musicians began solo careers.

 Under the pseudonym B3N, Mascolo released his first solo EP California in 2021.
 That same year, he made his acting debut with a leading role in the romantic comedy Time Is Up, alongside Bella Thorne.
 He reprised his role in the film sequel Game of Love.

 In 2023, Mascolo starred in After Everything, the fifth and final installment in the After film series.
+In October of the same year, he released his second solo EP, Il mio miglior nemico, returning to his former stage name, Benji.